 That’s so our instructors can focus on such issues as depreciation and cost recovery in the Business Update, while concentrating on common issues encountered with Individual clients such as documentation of deductions and tracking basis in property.

-While Advanced courses cover new legislation (such as the TCJA), they focus on technical problems in compliance and planning ideas.
+While Advanced courses cover new legislation, they focus on technical problems in compliance and planning ideas.
 The Advanced programs include Lynn Nichols’ “Cases and Rulings,” a review of important developments for experienced tax people who have client responsibility.

 Our Programs Go In To Detail That Give You The Edge